waph-team3/waph-teamproject/README.md

 - **Input Validation**: Input validation has been implemented on both the server and client sides, as well as in the database.
 This includes the registration page, where data is sanitized using built-in functions like `trim()`, `htmlentities()`, and special functions to prevent XSS attacks.

 - **Database Design**: Initially, a database account was created where a database and then a user for it were created, as seen in the file in the appendix.
 Furthermore, a table named `users` was created to store user details.
 To secure the database, prepared statements were used for every query execution, and a separate `database.php` file was maintained that contains only database methods.

+- **Role-Based Access Control**: Role-based access control is implemented to differentiate between regular users and super users.
+Super users have access to administrative functionalities like enabling and disabling other users while regular users have limited access.
+Also a regular user cannot edit and delete the posts of other users.

 - **Front-end Development**: HTML and CSS were used for visual purposes, along with JavaScript for client-side validations.
 Additionally, PHP was utilized for server-side functionality.
 A `styles.css` file was created and linked on every page to maintain a consistent theme across all pages.